How Much Should I Save For Taxes As A Coach? (Free Calculator)

 Firstly, don’t invest your tax savings.
 Investing will make it difficult to access your funds quickly (and there’s a risk you’ll lose too much to pay what you owe).

-To remove the temptation to dip into your tax savings, open a separate bank account.
+To remove the temptation to dip into your savings, open a separate bank account.
+A business savings account would be a great option to keep that tax money safe until you need it.
 Make it a habit to transfer money into that account every time you receive payment from a coaching client — or set up automatic bank transfers if that’s what you prefer.

 When Will You Have to Pay Your Taxes as a Coach

-People with regular jobs only pay taxes during tax season.
+People with regular jobs only pay tax during tax season.
 But it’s different for businesses and self-employed people.
-As a coach, you’ll need to pay taxes every quarter.
+As a coach, you’ll need to make payments every quarter.

 You still file your taxes once per year.
-However, you’ll need to make quarterly payments based on estimated taxes.
+However, you’ll need to keep in mind you will make quarterly estimated tax payments, based on your earnings.

 This won’t apply if you’re in your first year of business because you won’t have filed an annual return yet.